Lyapunov Functions can Exactly Quantify Rate Performance of Nonlinear Differential Equations: INTRODUCTION

-Finally, the third difficulty with establishing performance of nonlinear systems is that numerically finding a Lyapunov function certifying a given level of performance is NP-hard in general.
-While it is often possible to tighten the Lyapunov conditions to Sum-Of-Squares (SOS) constraints -- allowing a polynomial Lyapunov function\footnote{exponential and rational stability of polynomial vector fields can be certified by a polynomial Lyapunov function~\cite{peet2009exponentialStability,peet2012converseSOS_LF,leth2017rational_stability}.} to be found using semidefinite programming~\cite{parrilo2000SOS,ahmadi2011converseSOS} -- establishing such an SOS formulation of the Lyapunov conditions is not always trivial.
-For example, the Lyapunov conditions for rational stability from e.g.~\cite{jammazi2013rational} are not linear in the decision variable (the Lyapunov function), raising the challenge of tightening these conditions to SOS constraints whilst minimizing the resulting conservatism in testing the rational rate performance.
+Finally, the third difficulty with establishing performance of nonlinear systems is that, even if we have a necessary and sufficient Lyapunov condition for rate performance, numerically testing this Lyapunov condition may be computationally intractable.
+While it is often possible to tighten Lyapunov conditions to Sum-Of-Squares (SOS) constraints -- allowing a polynomial Lyapunov function\footnote{exponential and rational stability of polynomial vector fields can be certified by a polynomial Lyapunov function~\cite{peet2009exponentialStability,peet2012converseSOS_LF,leth2017rational_stability}.} to be found using semidefinite programming~\cite{parrilo2000SOS,ahmadi2011converseSOS} -- establishing such an SOS formulation of the Lyapunov condition is not always trivial.
+Specifically, the rational rate performance conditions we obtain are not linear in the Lyapunov function (a decision variable in SOS programming).
+Additionally, rates for finite-time stability require non-polynomial vector fields and Lyapunov functions.
+This raises the question of how such conditions might be enforced using SOS without sacrificing accuracy.

 Perhaps the most significant progress toward the development of testable performance metrics can be found in~\cite{grune2002KLD_functions,grune2004KLD} under the unassuming name of ``Input to State Dynamic Stability''.
 Specifically, this work considers a class of ``$\mathcal{KLD}$'' comparison functions which are then associated with certain rates of convergence of solutions (along with bounds on the effect of disturbances).
 Remarkably, this work was able to establish that for any given rate, there exists a (possibly discontinuous) Lyapunov function capable of establishing this rate.
 This work was ahead of its time in that it predated much of the development of SOS-based algorithms which might have been used to find such Lyapunov functions and then been applied to specific performance metrics.
 Indeed, many of the results described in this paper parallel the developments found in~\cite{grune2002KLD_functions,grune2004KLD}, albeit here developed in a more constructive way and focused on the use of SOS algorithms to quantify specific metrics of performance -- including exponential, rational, and finite-time metrics of performance.